MicrosoftDocs/WSL/WSL/tutorials/wsl-git.md

 To install Git, see the [Git Download for Linux](https://git-scm.com/download/linux) site.
 Each Linux distribution has their own package manager and install command.

-For the latest stable GIt version in Ubuntu/Debian, enter the command:
+For the latest stable Git version in Ubuntu/Debian, enter the command:

 ```bash
 sudo apt-get install git